vertahost/directadmin-firewalld-plugin/README.md

 # How to use

 Firewalld uses groups of rules called zones.
 Each zone includes a set of Services, ports, IPs, or "rich rules" that dictate how traffic will flow.
+The zone that is set to be default, is the zone that is active.

 The firewall-cmd bash wrapper can be directly accessed via command line as well to do what you can do via the GUI